-- 66. In the course of the interactive dialogue, it was recommended that Montenegro: - 1.
-Consider the early ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the establishment of an effective national preventive mechanism accordingly (Czech Republic); ratify the Convention on the Rights of Persons with Disabilities and the Optional Protocol thereto as well as the Optional Protocol to the Convention against Torture (Croatia); give serious consideration to the ratification of the Convention on the Rights of Persons with Disabilities (Mexico); - 2.
+- 66. In the course of the interactive dialogue, the following recommendations were made to Montenegro: - 1.
+Consider early ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the establishment of an effective national preventive mechanism accordingly (Czech Republic); ratify the Convention on the Rights of Persons with Disabilities and the Optional Protocol thereto as well as the Optional Protocol to the Convention against Torture (Croatia); give serious consideration to the ratification of the Convention on the Rights of Persons with Disabilities (Mexico); - 2.
 Submit its reports to the relevant treaty bodies in due time (Ukraine); - 3.
-Eencourage Montenegro to reach a higher level of human rights standard on the issues of freedom of the media, functioning of the judiciary and the situation of refugees (Turkey);
+Maintain its efforts to continue reaching a higher level of human rights standards with regard to the issues of freedom of the media, functioning of the judiciary and the situation of refugees (Turkey);